-Last Updated on March 20, 2020 by Suzy McCullough
+Last Updated on February 13, 2026 by Suzy McCullough

 Homeschooling.
 What us?
-I have always wanted to home school our son at primary level.
-My husband has never been up for it though.
-But hey it looks like we’ve been thrown in at the deep end.
-While I’m not overly concerned he will be missing out on a formal education as he’s already doing really well I would like to take this opportunity to give him some real one on one time.
+I have always wanted to homeschool our son at primary level.
+My husband has never been up for it, though.
+But he,y it looks like we’ve been thrown in at the deep end.
+While I’m not overly concerned he will be missing out on a formal education, as he’s already doing really well, I would like to take this opportunity to give him some real one-on-one time.
+There are quite a few things I’d like to concentrate on, such as basic maths, his handwriting and also his general knowledge.
+For now that is going to be my main focus.

-I have shared our daily timetable in this post – Home School Diary Week 1 We aren’t always going to stick by it.
-We certainly haven’t for the past 2 days as he has seemed tired and more keen to chill out and just play.
-So we’ve gone with that for now and we will focus on projects and more learning again next week.
+I have shared our daily timetable in this post – Home School Diary Week 1.
+We aren’t always going to stick by it.
+We certainly haven’t for the past 2 days, as he has seemed tired and more keen to chill out and just play.
+So we’ve gone with that for now, and we will focus on projects and more learning again next week.

 Our Favourite Home Schooling Resources

-One week into homeschooling and the following are the resources that we’ve been enjoying the most.
+One week into homeschooling, and the following are the resources that we’ve been enjoying the most.
 They are the ones that are certainly worth seeing if your child likes them and enjoys them.
 I will add to this list whenever there is something that we have enjoyed or have found to be of interest.
 I am also hoping to start a post about easy ideas at home that don’t involve too many resources.

 Twinkl